Home

 So you want to learn about candlestick patterns to help with your trading?
 You think you have to learn all the different types and names right?
 Well relax ... you don't have too.

-There are plenty of candlestick patterns.
+There are plenty of candle trading patterns.
 Here are their names;

 The white candle, the black candle, shooting star, hammer, inverted hammer, hanging man, doji, spinning top, marubozu or shaven candle, short candle, long and dominant candle, bearish rejection, bullish rejection, bearish engulfing pattern, bullish engulfing pattern, dark cloud cover, piercing pattern, harami, harami cross, evening star, morning star, evening doji star, morning doji star, two crows, upside tasuki gap, downside tasuki gap, rising three method, falling three method, tweezer top, tweezer bottom, upthrusts, springs, dominant white candle, dominant black candle, ... plus others.

-If you are interested in looking at these different candlestick patterns, go here.
+If you are interested in looking at these different patterns, Wikipedia shows all the simple and complex candlestick patterns http://en.wikipedia.org/wiki/Candlestick_pattern or go here.

 To the uninitiated newcomer wanting to learn candlestick patterns it may seem a little daunting.
 Some candlestick trading patterns are known under different names, while others have been invented in more modern times.